sbettid/bot_interpreter/README.md

 ## Installation

 Given its nature, Node.js is required.
 Moreover, the botbuilder and restify packages are required to create the local server and bot connection.
-All dependencies have already been specified in the package.json file, therefore you can follow this process to correctly install the application:
+All dependencies have already been specified in the package.json file, therefore you can follow this process to correctly install the application using just a simple command:

     1. Clone this repository or download the code as a compressed archive (and decompress it).
     2. Open a terminal or command prompt and, in the root folder of the project execute the dependency installation